bcarlson/pwf/docs/SPECIFICATION.md

-# WPS Specification
+# PWF Specification

-This document provides a complete reference for the Workout Plan Specification (WPS) format.
+This document provides a complete reference for the Portable Workout Format (PWF) format.

 ## Version

-This documentation covers **WPS v1.0**.
+This documentation covers **PWF v1.0**.

 ## File Format

-WPS plans are written in [YAML 1.2](https://yaml.org/spec/1.2.2/).
+PWF plans are written in [YAML 1.2](https://yaml.org/spec/1.2.2/).
 Files should use the `.yaml` or `.yml` extension.

 ## Document Structure

-A WPS document consists of three top-level elements:
+A PWF document consists of three top-level elements:

 ```yaml
 plan_version: 1          # Required - Specification version